rynmurdock/rynmurdock.github.io/_pages/about.md

 Most of my recent work is in Machine Learning with a focus on text-to-image systems where I've done foundational research -- and worked on large-scale text-to-image projects that you may have heard of.

+Formerly affiliated with the University of Utah, my Patreon, & Adobe.
+I'm currently in residency at Stochastic Labs until the beginning of October.

 I'm especially interested in projects that:
 * Mitigate representational bias & other potential harms from generative models at the levels of data, training, inference, & UI,
 * Improve the expressivity & text alignment of text-to-image models,